Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Properties of inflow

 In Fig.~\ref{fig:density-time}, we show the time-averaged logarithmic normalised density distribution of $(\log_{10}(\rho/\rho_{\rm max}))$ for different simulation times for the reference model (model \texttt{C}), where we consider the input accretion rate $\dot{m}=0.01$ and input plasma-$\beta$ parameter $\beta_0=0.1$.
 The red solid contour in the panels represents the boundary of $\sigma=b^2/\rho=1$.
-Panels (a), (b), (c), and (d) correspond to the distribution calculated between simulation times $t=5000-7000\,t_g$, $7000-9000\,t_g$, $9000-11000\,t_g$, and $11000-13000\,t_g$, respectively.
+Panels (a), (b), (c), and (d) correspond to the distribution calculated between simulation times $t=5000-10000\,t_g$, $10000-15000\,t_g$, $15000-20000\,t_g$, and $25000-30000\,t_g$, respectively.
 The quasi-steady structure of the accretion disc can be divided into three major parts: (i) high-density thin-disc around the equatorial plane; (ii) low-density off-equatorial region; and (iii) very low-density funnel region.
 The low-density region contributes to the disc winds, and the very low-density region around the polar axis contributes to the relativistic Poynting-dominated jet \citep[see][]{Vourellis-etal2019,Dihingia-etal2021}.
-In order to understand the time evolution of disk structure better, we plot the contours of the edge of high-density region ($\rho/\rho_{\rm max} = 0.01$) at different time range in Fig.~\ref{fig:density_con_time}, where black, red, blue, green, and magenta lines correspond to $\rho/\rho_{\rm max}=0.01$ at time-averaged over $t=5000-7000\,t_g$, $7000-9000\,t_g$, $9000-11000\,t_g$, $11000-13000\,t_g$, and $13000-15000\,t_g$, respectively.
-The figure clearly demonstrates that with time, the matter in the high-density thin disc spreads to the off-equatorial plane, and the disc-thickness increases.
-It also shows that close to the black hole, the flow forms a mini-torus-like structure during its evolutionary phase.
+In order to understand the time evolution of disc structure better, we plot the contours of the edge of high-density region ($\rho/\rho_{\rm max} = 0.01$) at different time range in Fig.~\ref{fig:density_con_time}, where black, red, blue, and green lines correspond to $\rho/\rho_{\rm max}=0.01$ at time-averaged over $t=5000-10000\,t_g$, $10000-15000\,t_g$, $15000-20000\,t_g$, and $25000-30000\,t_g$, respectively.
+The figure clearly demonstrates that with time, the matter in the high-density thin disc spreads to the off-equatorial plane, and the disc thickness increases.
+It also shows that, the flow forms a mini-torus-like structure during its evolutionary phase close to the black hole.